gin66/FastAccelStepper/extras/tests/pc_based/README.txt

   - hasStepsInQueue() detection (steps vs pause commands)
   - Realistic direction change scenario with delays

    Key validation criteria:
    1. Direction delays must be clamped to valid range
    2. Pause commands inserted on direction change (non-external pins)
    3. External pins return AQE_DIR_PIN_2MS_PAUSE_ADDED if queue has steps
    4. External pins succeed when queue is empty of steps
    5. Callback mechanism works for external enable/disable

+- test_24
+  moveTimedFill() command generation test for issue #370

+  Uses the macro-overridable moveTimedFill() extracted from FastAccelStepper::moveTimed() (see src/fas_moveTimed/move_timed.h) and redirects queue access to a capturing mock (MT_ADD_ENTRY).
+This tests the pure command-generation logic of moveTimed() with no hardware dependency.

+  Feeds the exact 87-command Issue370 profile (net 0 steps/cycle) through
+  moveTimedFill() twice (like the Issue370 repro, which runs 2 cycles) and verifies that the generated low-level commands still sum to the commanded value.
+A queue-full return (MOVE_TIMED_BUSY) resets the modelled free entries and resends the SAME command, since a busy move is dropped and must be repeated.
+This checks whether moveTimed() itself corrupts step accounting (which would explain the library-position drift of -2 seen in the Issue370 reproduction) as opposed to the drift living in the pulse-driver position tracking (RMT prefetch).

+  Key validation criteria:
+  1. The 87-command profile must net to zero steps per cycle
+  2. moveTimedFill() must preserve the commanded step sum across all three code paths (pause-only, slow-with-pauses, fast-packed)
+  3. A busy return (modeled as running out of free entries) must not drop the command: it is resent after the queue drains
+  4. Run 2 cycles, matching the Issue370 reproduction

 - ramp_helper
   Helper tool to generate and dump ramp commands for given speed and acceleration